🚨 TRAVEL TUESDAY: £150 OFF | TODAY ONLY | USE CODE TUESDAY24 🚨

 You can enter the required information on the website https://www.gov.uk/view-driving-licence in advance and generate a check code and show it at the time of pick-up at the station.
 Please note that this code is only valid for 21 days.

-Drivers with a driver’s license from other European countries picking up our vehicles in any UK station are not subject to the driver license check.
+Drivers with a driver’s licence from other European countries picking up our vehicles in any UK station are not subject to the driver licence check.

 You’ll need a VE103 vehicle on hire certificate to show you’re allowed to use a hired or leased vehicle if you’re driving it abroad.
 Read more on GOV.UK article “Taking a vehicle out of the UK: For Less than 12 months”.